AnaGalhoz37/Multi-Omics_PD/README.md

 Similarly, to employ these packages, first install the BiocManager package using install.packages("BiocManager"), and later the packages above using BiocManager::install().

-Bear in mind, here is only provided an adaptation of the original source code.

 ## Contact